britecharts/britecharts/src/doc/tutorials/getting-started.md

 This logic is not the only way to avoid multiple successive calls.
 You could also listen to requestAnimationFrame to time the execution of the callback.

-You can check the full code of this tutorial [in this file][simpleBarChartTutorialHTML].
+You can check the full code of this tutorial [in this file][simpleBarChartTutorialHTML] and the [tutorial working here][simpleBarChartTutorial].

 ## Summary
 In this tutorial, we have seen how to load Britecharts with a CDN link and how to draw a simple chart.
 We did this by checking the API Reference page for the chart and its data schema and by creating the elements needed in the HTML file.